Visitation policies have changed at our hospitals, nursing homes and practices due to COVID-19.

 All visitors are screened for COVID-19 symptoms and required to wear masks.
 Visitors are asked to remain in the room with the patient and limit travel inside the hospital to the cafeteria and vending machine areas.
 Please note: Minors currently are not permitted to visit in our hospitals.

 Specifics for each patient area include:

-- Inpatients: Patients may have two designated visitors during their stay; one visitor at a time.
+- Inpatients: Patient may have one designated visitor during their stay.

-- Isolation patients, including suspected or confirmed COVID-19 patients: Visitation is limited to visitors who are essential to the patient’s care.
+- Isolation patients, including suspected or confirmed COVID-19 patients: Visitation is limited to one visitor who is essential to the patient’s care.
 If visitation is allowed, the visitor should remain in the room and wear appropriate PPE.

 - Labor and delivery patients: Mothers may have two designated visitors during their stay who may visit in the room at the same time.